ConorDavison/my_national_trust_app/README.md

 # Deployment
 * This project was deployed to Heroku.
 I used Gitpod as a development environment where all changes and updates have been committed to git version control system.
 I used push command in Gitpod to save changes into GitHub.
 I connected my GitHub account to Heroku and set up Automatic deployment in Heroku under Deploy section.

+# Credit
+* To complete this project I used the Code Institute student template: gitpod full template
+* Ideas and knowledge library:
+  - w3schools.com
+  - css-tricks.com
+  - Materialize was used for styling
+  - The Code Instute Task Planner app for user authentication was used.